slowmosteve/recipe-app/posts/deep-dish-pan-pizza.md

 Notes:
 - This is a modification of the pan pizza recipe from [https://basicswithbabish.co/basicsepisodes/pizza-dough](https://basicswithbabish.co/basicsepisodes/pizza-dough)
-- Makes enough dough for two pizzas using a 10" cast iron skillet.
+- Makes enough dough for one pizza using a 10" cast iron skillet.

 Ingredients:
-- 200g flour
+- 210g bread flour
-- 0.4 tsp yeast
+- 0.5 tsp yeast
-- 145g water
+- 149g water
-- 12.5 mL olive oil
+- 13mL olive oil
 - 4g kosher salt

 Directions: